You are here:

 Laser assisted cataract surgery

 We now commonly perform the first stages of cataract surgery (microincisions, opening the lens capsule, and softening the natural lens prior to phacoemulsification) using a femtosecond laser.
 Femtosecond lasers deliver a computer controlled 3D pattern of tiny gas bubbles which cut through the target tissues with greater precision than is possible with conventional microsurgery.
+Although laser assisted cataract surgery usually easier to perform and more precise, it is important to understand that it is not the best option for all patients.
+Clinical trials suggest that visual results of laser assisted and non-laser assisted cataract surgery are the same.

 When is cataract surgery performed?